cbarkr/blog/content/homelab/part 4.md

 `/var/www/html`holds all of the uploaded data.
 I mounted it to a local directory on a 2 TB SSD as opposed to in a regular volume.

-The database stores file metadata and indexing information, which should be mounted to a volume.
+The database stores file indexing information, which should be mounted to a volume.
 For MySQL/MariaDB, this is `/var/lib/mysql`; while for PostgreSQL, this is `/var/lib/postgresql/data`.

 The database volume can be created like so: